-Wallet Wednesdays are a weekly conversation hosted in Zerion’s Twitter Spaces to discuss the evolution of crypto wallets.
+Wallet Wednesdays are a weekly conversation hosted in Zerion’s Twitter Spaces to discuss the evolution of non-custodial wallets.

 For the second meeting, we’ve gathered an outstanding group of people:

 - Rebecca Mqamelo, Head of Growth at Zerion

 - Brian Friel, Developer Relations Evangelist at Phantom